 LENS CORRECTION:

-“Remove Chromatic Aberration” is almost always valuable except for very macro photos.
-The “Enable Profile Corrections” loads lens data provided by the lens manufacturer.
-This can be useful if you want a more even light field and to correct for curvature.
-I suspect this setting works better with higher-end lenses than cheaper lenses with more variability between lenses.
+The “Enable Profile Corrections” loads lens data the lens manufacturer provides.
+This can be useful if you want an even light field and to correct for curvature.
+This setting works better with higher-end lenses than lower-quality lenses due to more variability between lenses in manufacturing.
 If the profile isn’t accurate, then applying it won’t help.
-Lastly, if you like the optical effects of edge falloff (vignetting) and curvature, then keep this one unchecked, or if the effects are just not pertinent to your image.
+Lastly, if you like the optical effects of edge falloff (vignetting) and curvature, keep this one unchecked, or if the effects are not pertinent to your image.

 SHARPENING:

 The rule is to do the minimal sharpening at this point if you plan to print the image large.
 It is better to scale the image to print size and review a test print at scale than sharpen.
-If you’re doing small prints or low-res web images you can crank up the sharpening here.
+If you’re doing small prints or low-res web images, you can crank up the sharpening here.

 What about the “Enhanced” feature in LR or the AI-based enhancement tools?
 To date, from our testing both from high-res film scans or high-quality digital camera files, these tools create as many problems as they solve.
 We have found them to be pretty amazing at taking a low res image say a 1.5 MP file from an early digital camera and creating an interpretive image that has virtual, let’s just call it what it is, fake details.
 Our conclusion is to save AI enhancements for after you have reviewed a test at scale.

 Following the suggestions above should produce a very natural/real-looking image.
-I recommend creating a virtual copy so you have the comparison, then use LR to get the color, contrast, mood effects, etc that you like with all the filters or effects that define your style.
-I’m more comfortable in PhotoShop (PS) so I use curves, hue/sat, and unsharp masking as layers often with masks to control local adjustments, but you can do all of this in LR.
+I recommend creating a virtual copy so you have the comparison, then use LR to get the color, contrast, mood effects, etc. that you like with all the filters or effects that define your style.
+I’m more comfortable in PhotoShop (PS), so I use curves, hue/sat, and unsharp masking as layers, often with masks to control local adjustments, but you can do all of this in LR.